LizAinslie/inappropriate-content/README.md

   - Any inappropriate content that does not match any other categories.
 - `plausible`
   - Any website that may not necessarily be inappropriate, but may need to be blocked in some cases.
+- `factual`
+  - Any website that contains factual information.